 Intuitively, the path π has a pumpable segment if, after some initial sequence of tile types, it consists of a subsequence of tile types which is repeated in the same direction an infinite number of times, one after another.
-Note that our definition of a pumpable segment applies only to directed tile assembly systems, as the definition is based on α , the unique terminal assembly.
-That is, a segment π is pumpable if in the final assembly α , the infinite path that results from pumping π appears as a subassembly of α .
 Figure 1 shows an assembly in which the same tile type repeats along a path, but the segment between the occurrences is not pumpable.

 Figure 1: An assembly containing a path with repeating tiles A-A that do not form a pumpable segment, because they are blocked from infinite growth by the existing assembly.
-Note, however, that any sufficiently long path from the origin (at the left) contains a pumpable segment, namely the repeating segment 1-2-3-4-1 along the bottom row, which can be pumped infinitely to the right (and, since the system is directed, is pumped infinitely to the right).
+Note, however, that any sufficiently long path from the origin (at the left) contains a pumpable segment, namely the repeating segment 1-2-3-4-1 along the bottom row, which can be pumped infinitely to the right.